Blog

 We'll talk soon!

-Consumers might flirt with the idea of change but it’s always easier (and less risky) to continue doing what they were doing.
+Consumers might flirt with the idea of change, but it’s easier (and less risky) to not change.

-Scientists have a term for this: Status quo bias and it’s defined as a person’s innate preference for not doing something different from what they’re doing today.
-So while you may think you are losing sales to an annoying competitor, in reality, you’re likely losing to the shopper choosing to take no action at all.
+Scientists have a term for this: Status quo bias, and it’s defined as a person’s innate preference for not doing something different from what they’re doing today.
+So, while you may think you are losing sales to an annoying competitor, in reality, you’re likely losing to inertia.

 Shoppers use creative tricks so they don’t have to buy your breakthrough product.
 Two creative tricks: